 Whitman’s Guide to Coin Collecting

 If you are ready to move beyond assembling a variety of interesting coins in a box or jar, this book will guide you to becoming an accomplished numismatist.
 The “Golden Edition” is the most recent rendition of this popular guide.
-Written by award-winning author Kenneth Bressett, this book just about covers it all.
+Written by award-winning author Kenneth Bressett, Whitman's Guide to Coin Collecting just about covers it all.

 From getting started in the “King of Hobbies” to complex techniques and standards, this book has it.
 It discusses how to find coins in circulation and strategies for buying coins from a coin dealer.
 Although this book is not a price guide, it does explain the differences that affect a coin’s value.